openpowerquality/docusaurus/docs/intro-motivation.md

 Successfully maintaining adequate power quality and providing sufficient amounts of it to meet the rising needs of consumers has been a triumph of electrical utilities for over 100 years.
 In recent times, however, there have been changes to the nature of electrical generation and consumption that make power quality of increasing public concern and interest.

-The vision of the Open Power Quality project is to design and implement technology that supports three important improvements to electrical infrastructure:
+The vision of the Open Power Quality project is to design and implement new technology that supports three important improvements to electrical infrastructure:

   1. Increase the capacity of small and large electrical grids to employ distributed, intermittent forms of renewable energy.
   2. Gain insight into lifespan and failure rate problems in consumer electronics due to poor power quality.